 It shows farmer Jeff Graham with milking stool and pail, near Home Barn at the east end of West Witton.
 The pony carries the eight gallon cans.
 Jeff Graham lived at Home Farm and died in 1939, aged 79.
 We’re grateful to Geoffrey Keeble for referring us to the photo and information which comes from the book ‘West Witton Aspects of Village History’ by West Witton History Group published in 2002.
 They suggest that the photograph might date to the 1920s.
 Along with the farmer you might be able to spot two boys, one also milking, the other standing watching.
 Notice that none of the cows appear to be tethered.

-In this even earlier photograph from the National Archive showing cows in Redmire Pastures, a careful look again shows a man sitting milking on a stool.
+In an even earlier photograph from the National Archive dated to 1910 showing cows in Redmire Pastures, a careful look again shows a man sitting milking on a stool.

 Finally this cheerful photograph of an 11 year old Matt Heseltine and his dad shows them carrying the milk from their cows to Hogra Farm, Redmire some time in the 1930s.